microsoft/vscode-extension-samples/webview-view-sample/README.md

 # Calico Colors — Webview View API Sample

-Demonstrates VS Code's proposed [webview view API](https://github.com/microsoft/vscode/issues/46585).
+Demonstrates VS Code's [webview view API](https://github.com/microsoft/vscode/issues/46585).
 This includes:

 - Contributing a webview based view to the explorer.
 - Posting messages from an extension to a webview view